oveee92/vaulti/README.md

 somewhere where it will actually be read (hostvars or groupvars).
 It is *much* easier to just open the decrypted content and edit it directly.

-## Why you should NOT use this

-I am a sysadmin by trade, not really a professional programmer, and the quality of the code might reflect that.
-It is getting better over time, but there may still be edge cases where strange things could happen to the file you are editing.
-Yaml is a pretty complex specification after all.
-It isn't likely to break, and I've used it without issue for some time, but if you don't have your files in a git repo with the ability to revert files easily, please at least initialize a git repo first and do an initial commit!
-If you need this utility, it's probably time for version control anyway)

 ## Caveats

+Editing yaml files using any YAML-loader is a "destructive" process.
+The content is loaded, and then dumped/re-generated as a new file after editing.
+Anything that isn't loaded, like comments or extra newlines will be gone.

-Since it uses the fantastic (yet sparsely documented) `ruamel.yaml`, and the yaml spec is pretty extensive, this utility does make some "non-negotiable" changes to your files that you should be aware of, that happens when we load and parse the yaml data:
+Since I'm using `ruamel.yaml`, it stores the comments and newlines too, however it will still re-generate the content every time you use it.
+This results in some "non-negotiable" changes to your files that you should be aware of:

 - Indentation for your multiline strings will always end up with a fixed (default two) spaces relative to the variable it belongs to;
   i.e. not the 10 spaces indented or whatever the default is from the `ansible-vault encrypt_string` output.
-This is good for consistency, but it does mean that the indentation of your inline-encrypted variables will probably change the first time you use this, if you've previously used `ansible-vault encrypt_string` to generate the encrypted strings.
+This is good for consistency, but it does mean that the indentation of your inline-encrypted variables will probably change the first time you use this if you've previously used `ansible-vault encrypt_string` to generate the encrypted strings.
-  If you don't change the decrypted value, it should remain the same though, except for the indent change.
+  If you don't change the decrypted value it should remain the same though, except for the indent change.
 - Extra whitespaces will be removed whereever it is found (for example `key:  value` -> `key: value`)

 Also, there are a few "opinionated" things I've hardcoded, which are relatively easy to comment out or change in `setup_yaml()` if you wish it.
+I might make this configurable via a config file later if there is a need.

 - Header (`---`) and footer (`...`) will be added automatically to the variable file if it doesn't exist.
 - An indent equals two spaces